ethereum/ethereum-org-website/src/content/deprecated-software/index.md

 **History**

-Mana's Github repository has not been explicitly archived but the last commit was in 2019.
+Mana-Ethereum's Github repository has not been explicitly archived, but the last commit was in 2019.

 ### Aleth (cpp-ethereum) {#aleth}